jcavieresg/htps/README.md

 and the same for $\texttt{Makevars}$ file.
 Of course, you should replace 'Usuario' with the username you are using on your PC or laptop.

-5. Compile the $\texttt{htps}$ function that is in the $\textbf{htps}$ folder using "Rcpp" by following the the "build_package.R" code. **Here you also have to replace "Usuario" with the username you are using on your PC or laptop.
+5. Compile the $\texttt{htps.cpp}$ which is in the $\textbf{htps}$ folder using "Rcpp" by following the the "build_package.R" code. \textbf{Here you also have to replace "Usuario" with the username you are using on your PC or laptop}.
 6. Run the "htps.R" code to reproduce the results.

 **IMPORTANT**